chrysg0/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Second Milestone: Facial Recognition
 Since my previous milestone, I have enabled and installed the camera module into the Rasberry Pi.
-I Installed OpenCV by running certain commands in my Terminal.
+I Installed OpenCV by running certain commands into the terminal.
 I copied the files containing the Python code I needed.
 Finally, I took photos of myself to train my Rasberry Pi to recognize my face.

 One of the challenges faced in the second milestone was enabling the camera.